nocomplexity/SecurityArchitecture/learning/foundations.md

 * [The Cyber Security Body Of Knowledge](https://www.cybok.org).
 A comprehensive Body of Knowledge to inform and underpin education and professional training for the cyber security sector.
 A great collection of resources that cover all aspects of cyber security.

 +++

+* [IDPro Body of Knowledge](https://bok.idpro.org/) The IDPro Body of Knowledge is a compilation of IAM crucial up-to-date knowledge.
+This content is created and reviewed by the IAM professionals.
+All articles are peer reviewed.
+Within this resource you can find an 'IAM Reference Architecture', articles on 'Authentication and Authorization' and more content regarding IAM (Identity and Access Management).